June 17, 2020

 The first update I’d like to share is our academic calendar for Fall 2020.
 Our first day of classes will be Monday, August 24, one week earlier than originally scheduled.
 The last day of classes will be the Wednesday of Fall Break, November 25.
 We will not return for in-person classes after Fall Break, instead connecting once again virtually for online final exams.
 December 4 will be our last day of the semester.

 The new calendar is one of many ways we’ll be adapting this fall as a community to these COVID-19 times.
 We’ve had planning teams working incredibly hard behind the scenes to establish how we’ll safely return for in-person instruction.
 We have also been collaborating with officials at our public health department and hospital on monitoring for COVID-19 and their recommendations for keeping our community safe.
-Cases in our community have remained low because of our continued philosophy of caring for others during a pandemic: wear face coverings, wash hands frequently, and keep physical distance.
+Cases in our community have remained low because of our continued philosophy of caring for others during a pandemic: wear masks, wash hands frequently, and keep physical distance.
 These successful measures will remain for the fall.

 Get ready to Gear Up, FLC